 An equal volume of 4 different ssDNA sample is taken into the 4 different tubes each containing 4 different chemicals.
 The samples are incubated for sometimes and electrophoresed on polyacrylamide gel electrophoresis.

-The results of the chemicals cleavage of four different tubes are shown into the figure below.
+The results of the chemicals cleavage of four different tubes are shown in the figure below.

 The separated DNA fragments are detected using the autoradiographic analysis.
 Due to the radiolabelled 32P end of the DNA, the DNA bands are visualised into the autoradiography.